 It is also important to note that on generic at-home tests, CBD can sometimes show up as THC because at the molecular level CBD and THC have very similar compositions.
 When you use THC-Free products and a drug test is failed, this is considered a "false-positive" meaning that the test has recognized CBD as THC, this can occur with at home field tests.
 When an employer or the government drug tests, they use significantly more complex instruments and can easily decipher the difference between THC and CBD so the chances of a "false-positive" are very slim.

 As the CBD market continues to expand we urge consumers to do more research on the products they are currently and plan on using.
 We HIGHLY encourage customers to not use any products that aren't third party laboratory tested.
+Along with third-party laboratory testing, we also encourage customers to choose brands that test by batch to ensure what is on the label is what is in the bottle.

 All GoGreen Hemp products are broad-spectrum and contain 0.0% THC, feel free to view our publicly posted third party test results on our website and learn more about our CBD manufacturing process which ensures both potency and purity.